 Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year-end, but as a minimum every five years.
-Increases in valuations ix) Leases
+Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.